nfherrin/OpenFSAM/README.md

     In the example of the traveling salesman, it is the array of order of customer visitation by the salesman.
     Perturbation for combinatorial problems involves swapping two values.
     Perturbation for continuous problems involves perturbing each value by a random number from negative one half to positive one half times the damping factor.
+    Perturbation for discrete problems involves changing the value of one or more of the parameters.
   10. The energy function is a calculation of a given state variable's energy.
     Simulated annealing searches for the minimum energy, so the user should make certain that their energy function is minimum at the desired optimal result.
     In the example of the traveling salesman, the energy is the total path length the salesman must travel for the given order.